-Further information is available on event considerations with links to relevant websites to assist you in your planning and creation of the event safety plan.
+Further information is available on organising an event with links to relevant websites to help you in your planning and creation of the event safety plan.

-This plan should detail emergency evacuation access routes (this should include wet weather contingency plan for emergency service vehicle access), location of event control, lost children's point, all attractions (stages, caterers etc), location of generators / power / water etc, all key distances/measurements, fencing and ground protection if required.
+This plan should detail emergency evacuation access routes (this should include wet weather contingency plan for emergency service vehicle access), location of event control, lost children's point, all attractions (for example stages and caterers), location of generators, power, water etc, all key distances and measurements, fencing and ground protection if required.

 Traffic management plans simply explain how you intend to deal with the traffic issues caused by your event or the road closures you have requested.
 The plan will also detail what diversion routes will be put in place if necessary.

 We recommend that all events have a written traffic management (TM) plan as part of the overall event management plan.
 The TM plan is a very useful document for everyone involved in managing an event because it identifies traffic risks and actions taken by the promoter to minimise them and provides invaluable information in case of an accident or incident.